College Ready @ Badger Precollege

 Badger Precollege reserves the right to cancel classes when necessary, including those for which enrollment numbers are not sufficient, or those for which a highly qualified instructor is unavailable.
 In the case of course cancellations, we will be happy to help you choose an alternative course.
 If no acceptable alternative is available, we will refund any tuition paid, minus any non-refundable application fees or deposits.

 College Ready @ Badger Precollege requires students to participate in online synchronous learning during central time on the days listed.
-Please use this tool to take this into consideration if you live in another time zone.
+Please use this tool to take this into consideration if you live in a different time zone.

 *Please note that this policy differs from our other Badger Precollege refund policies.
 This is because the registration timeline is much shorter for College Ready than for our other programming.
 Thank you for your understanding.